-P: degree-seeking student.
-REC: ART 105, 106, and 107 Fall and Spring.
+P: None.
+REC: ART 105, 106, and 107

 ART 243.
 Introduction to Photography.
 3 Credits.

 The creative process in photography is studied to develop visual perception and photographic design ability through active participation, photographic exercises, and discussions analyzing student work.
 Camera is required for course.
 Option 1: Digital SLR camera with viewfinder, interchangeable lenses, ability to manually adjust focus, aperture, shutter speed and white balance.
 Option 2: 35mm) film camera with the ability to function in all manual mode.